 The interesting storyline is accompanied by detailed illustrations and interesting facts that expand on the underlying historical events, offering plenty of fodder for further research.

-An outstanding children’s book, offering both engaging fiction and historical fact.
+An outstanding children’s book, incorporating both engaging fiction and historical fact.
 Great choice for introducing the early history of Kansas!